Juneo-io/juneogo/tests/fixture/tmpnet/README.md

             ├── config.json                              // Common configuration (including defaults and pre-funded keys) ├── genesis.json                             // Genesis for all nodes
-            ├── network.env                              // Sets network dir env var to simplify network usage └── subnets                                  // Directory containing subnet config for both avalanchego and tmpnet
+            ├── network.env                              // Sets network dir env var to simplify network usage └── supernets                                  // Directory containing supernet config for both avalanchego and tmpnet
-                ├── subnet-a.json                        // tmpnet configuration for subnet-a and its chain(s)
+                ├── supernet-a.json                        // tmpnet configuration for supernet-a and its chain(s)
-                ├── subnet-b.json                        // tmpnet configuration for subnet-b and its chain(s)
+                ├── supernet-b.json                        // tmpnet configuration for supernet-b and its chain(s)
-                └── 2jRbWtaonb2RP8DEM5DBsd7o2o8d...RqNs9 // The ID of a subnet is the name of its configuration dir └── config.json                      // avalanchego configuration for subnet
+                └── 2jRbWtaonb2RP8DEM5DBsd7o2o8d...RqNs9 // The ID of a supernet is the name of its configuration dir └── config.json                      // avalanchego configuration for supernet
 ```

 ### Common networking configuration